 Registration of a Child as a British Citizen

-If your child is under 18, you are be able to apply for your child to be registered as a British citizen if you’re a British citizen.
+If your child is under 18, you are able to apply for registration as a British Citizen of your child if you’re a British citizen.
 For example, if you're a British citizen but your child was born or adopted outside the UK.
 The application must be made when the child is under the age of 18.

-Even British nationals who adopt child from abroad can also register their child or children as British National.
+Even British nationals who adopt a child from abroad can apply for registration as a British Citizen.
 If you successfully register your child as a British citizen, he or she can enjoy the opportunity to live in UK visa-free and virtually have never to apply for a visa to travel to most of the countries in the world.
 The child can also live in any of the 28 EU member countries without any visa.

-Eligibility for Registering a Child as a British Citizen
+Eligibility for Registration of a Child as a British Citizen

 A child may be eligible to register as a British citizen if he or she meets the following conditions: